Ion vs. Gas nitriding of H13 Tool Steel

 October 28, 2008

 Does anyone know the role of Hydrogen in plasma nitriding?
-I am trying to do a duplex treatment (PN+TiN), but can't get any wear improvement compare to a pure PVD TiN.
+I am trying to do a duplex treatment (PN+TiN), but can't get any wear improvement compared to a pure PVD TiN.

 plating shop employee - Orissa, India